jrmiahCodes/kafka_databricks_pipeline/README.md

 - Intensive actions inside foreachBatch can trigger replays
   - Use of .cache()/.persist() in the batch prevents redundant reprocessing

-- dbt integrates cleanly with Databricks for testing and modeling
+- The importance of managing throughput and processing plus separation of layers for production scale.

 - Running Kafka locally was a huge pain fraught with a ton of debugging.
   - This elucidated to me the advantage of managed Kafka systems like Confluent Cloud for production